seapagan/confoog/index.md

 settings.load # load the settings from YAML file.
 {% endhighlight %}

-Confoog will take several parameters on creation, to specify the default config file and location.
-For example :
+Confoog will also take several optional parameters on creation, for example to specify the default config file and location.

 {% highlight ruby %}
 settings = Confoog::Settings.new(location: '/home/myuser', filename: '.foo-settings')